dragan-ivanovic/logish/README.md

 ## Features

-  - _Logish_ is small and compact: the core system is in a single Java source file `Logish.java`, and the finite fdDomain constraint solver resides in another file `Fd.java`.
+  - _Logish_ is small and compact: the core system is in a single Java source file `Logish.java`, and the finite domain constraint solver resides in another file `Fd.java`.

   - The usage is simple: for basic use it suffices to import static